apdolinger/HubifyHomes/replit.md

 Hubify is a professional property management platform designed to streamline operations for home watch and estate management companies.
 It aims to enhance team efficiency and client communication by providing a comprehensive solution for managing properties, tasks, team collaboration, and client relationships through a modern web interface.
 The platform's vision is to become a leading solution in property management, addressing workflow inefficiencies and offering significant market potential.

 ## Recent Changes
-- **CSV Import Manager with Data Validation (October 17, 2025)**: Built comprehensive import manager in admin area for CSV data uploads:
+- **CSV Import Manager with Full Import Execution (October 17, 2025)**: Built comprehensive import manager in admin area for CSV data uploads with complete import execution capabilities:
-  - **Five-Step Import Flow**: Upload → Map Fields → Validate → Preview & Summary → Import with visual progress indicator
+  - **Six-Step Import Flow**: Upload → Map Fields → Validate → Preview & Summary → Import Execution → Complete
   - **Entity Type Selection**: Choose between Properties, Contacts, or Tasks for import
   - **CSV Parsing**: Integrated PapaParse library for reliable CSV parsing with header detection
   - **AI Field Mapping**: Automatically suggests column-to-field mappings based on: